How to Read Scanned Documents Using IronOCR

 Frequently Asked Questions

-IronOCR converts image-based text in PDFs into searchable content, making it easier to locate specific information and enhancing accessibility for individuals with visual impairments.
+Converting image-based text in PDFs to searchable content with IronOCR enhances accessibility, making it easier to locate specific information and aiding individuals with visual impairments.

-IronOCR currently supports English, Chinese, Japanese, Korean, and LatinAlphabet for text extraction.
+IronOCR supports text extraction in English, Chinese, Japanese, Korean, and LatinAlphabet, making it versatile for multilingual document processing.

-What is required to use IronOCR in a .NET project?
+What architecture is required to use advanced scanning features in IronOCR?

-Yes, when using advanced scan features on the .NET Framework, the project must run on x64 architecture.
+To use advanced scanning features in IronOCR on the .NET Framework, your project must run on x64 architecture.

 Curtis Chau